Middleware#

 Middleware Chain: A sequence of middleware that execute in order, forming an “onion” structure where control flows in through preprocessing, down to the function, and back out through postprocessing.

-Final Middleware: A special middleware marked with is_final=True that can terminate the chain.
-Only one final middleware is allowed per function, and it must be the last in the chain.
+Final Middleware: A middleware marked with is_final=True that acts as the terminal point in the chain.
+Only one final middleware is allowed per function and it must be the last — placing it in any other position, or listing more than one, raises a ValueError at build time.
+At runtime, the base implementation does not call call_next unless the subclass overrides the invoke method to call it explicitly.

 Component-Based Architecture#